BooperDCSS/3dBooper/content/2024/2d27/index.md

 My party is searching through a network of caves, hoping to find a holy symbol that the leading character has seen in a vision.
 It is an artifact of great power, mythic even, but it's also unstable.
 Dangerous.
 Maybe evil.

 The caves are notorious for being filled with kobolds and goblins and there are countless rumors and legends about people disappearing inside them.
+Entire caverns are said to move around, as if they magically switch positions within the caves.

-Rooms are said to move around.
-People lose their memories and emerge days later, unsure what has happened.
-The party has been dilligent about gathering information.
+People lose their memories and emerge days later, unsure what has happened to them.

+Animals that venture into the caves sometimes emerge mutated and sickly.

+The party has been dilligent about gathering this information.
 They're ready for this.
-They are moving carefully, keeping quiet, looking out for traps, and I am rolling for random encounters at semi-regular intervals.
+They are moving carefully, keeping quiet, looking out for traps...

+... and I am rolling for random encounters at semi-regular intervals.
 What they are doing is dangerous; some would call it crazy.
 I don't want it to be easy.

 And then I roll up a pair of goblins emerging from the darkness.

 > ### To the rulebook!
 >First things first: check for surprise.
 Roll the dice.
 The party is surprised.
 Damn.
 Next, check for reaction.
 Are the goblins hostile?
 Roll the dice.
 They definitely are.
 My party is treating their home like a tourist attraction after all.
 This is going to be bad.